 The 1970’s was an entirely different decade on the Oregon coast.
-A time when more boats than cars were common in the sleepy coastal towns, where residents spent their days fishing and milling lumber.
+A time when more boats than cars were common in the coastal towns, where residents spent their days fishing and milling lumber.
 Where, after finishing their shifts, people gathered at the tavern to quietly contemplate their drinks.
 Though seldom and short, conversations would reference the exploding whale, fuel rationing, or the latest tourist from out of state, reaching for the pump handle as if to fill their own fuel tank.
 The odd sight of buckskin-clad, long-haired youth, spilling forth from Volkswagens, led to bewildered stares, and open-mouth amazement.
 Indeed, many younger people of the time introduced interesting notions of diet and behavior, as they sought enlightenment, social progress, and ‘health food.’
 A new, and passionate interest in vegetarian cuisine also helped found a few novel restaurants of the time.
 Changes manifested in odd ways, for example, smoked salmon became ‘candy’ with the addition of a bit of sugar, and carrot cake, once considered a rich dessert, was now health food, just by virtue of its carrot contents.
 The people of the coast, in their frequent reveries of contemplation, would ask the difficult questions, such as, “How did carrot come to be an ingredient in cake?” and, “Why is carrot cake so delicious with cream cheese frosting?”
-Indeed the questions persist to this day, they have been refined slightly into, “Why does LifeSource bake such world class carrot cake, and who is the humble guardian of that amazing recipe?”
-Asking these questions may lead us on a oddly winding path of discovery, yet will reveal only so much about the carefully guarded secret carrot cake recipe we all enjoy so much.
+Indeed the questions persist to this day, they have been refined slightly into, “Why does LifeSource have such an abundance of deliciousness, and who is the humble guardian of that amazing carrot cake recipe?”
+Asking these questions may lead us on an oddly winding path of discovery, yet will reveal only so much about the carefully guarded secret carrot cake recipe we all enjoy so much.